JustinotherGitter/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

     <title>30DaysOfJavaScript:External script</title>
   </head>
   <body>
-    //it could be in the header or in the body // Here is the recommended place to put the external script
+    //it could be in the header or in the body
+    // It is recommended to place external scripts here
     <script src="introduction.js"></script>
   </body>
 </html>